smgoy/MessengerBot/README.md

 ###Webhook Setup

-Webhooks receive `POST` requests from Facebook (when the user interacts with your bot) and send `POST` requests back to Facebook (when your bot is responding to the user).
+Webhooks receive `POST` requests from Facebook (when the user sends messages to your bot) and subsequently send `POST` requests back to Facebook (when your bot responds to the user).
 I am running my webhook using Node and Express.

 ```javascript
 const express = require('express')